WTMZ (AM): History

+The sports talk format was simulcast on what was then called WWIK in 2014.
 On August 17, 2020, WTMZ ended its simulcast of 98.9 WTMZ-FM "ESPN Charleston" and began airing sports programming previously heard on WQSC.
 WQSC switched to a classic hits format.

 While 98.9 WTMZ-FM carries mostly ESPN Radio programs, WTMZ 910 and 94.7 air mostly Fox Sports Radio shows.